 • PART 2: Choices for each package

-Split Shipping is what happens when items from a single order need to be shipped separately because of availability, location or packaging requirements.
+Split Shipping happens when items from a single order need to be shipped separately because of availability, location, or packaging requirements.

-For example, if you’re a specialty sock retailer with multiple warehouses, a customer might place an order of several different pairs of socks that are available at separate warehouses in different states.
-Old school shipping solutions might have required you to wait for a shipment from one warehouse to another before finally shipping out the entire sock order together.
+For example, suppose you’re a specialty sock retailer with multiple warehouses.
+In that case, a customer might order several different pairs of socks available at separate warehouses in other states.
+Old-school shipping solutions might have required you to wait for a shipment from one warehouse to another before finally shipping out the entire sock order.

-Instead, split shipping means the socks ship from their respective locations at a much sooner date than they would otherwise.
-This can shave days, or even weeks, off a delivery.
-Using a split shipping method will break down your customer’s options clearly and communicate to them exactly what packages will contain which products.
+Instead, split shipping means the socks ship from their respective locations much sooner than they would otherwise.
+This can shave days, or even weeks, of a delivery.
+Using a split shipping method will break down your customer’s options clearly and communicate to them precisely what packages will contain which products.

-Alternatively, a customer may place an order that contains socks for themselves and a pair for a friend for an upcoming birthday.
+Alternatively, a customer may order socks for themselves and a pair for a friend for an upcoming birthday.
 Because the socks are located at different warehouses, they’ll ship separately, but what if the birthday socks need to arrive sooner?

 Simple: configure your shipping strategy to offer separate shipping speeds on each package dispatched.
-With this process in place, your customer can choose to pay for expedited shipping for one part of the order, and free, slower shipping for the socks they ordered for themselves.
+With this process in place, your customer can pay for expedited shipping for one part of the order and free, slower shipping for the socks they ordered for themselves.

 The flexibility of the divided checkout allows customers to choose individualized delivery choices for each shipment.